 Use the information from CCOHS and other health and safety agencies and providers to learn about how to eliminate the hazards and control the risks in your workplace.
 Some hazards and their controls will be specifically outlined in legislation.
-In all cases, the employer has a duty of due diligence and is responsible for 'taking all reasonable precautions, under the particular circumstances, to prevent injuries or accidents in the workplace'.
+In all cases, the employer has a duty of due diligence and is responsible for taking all reasonable precautions, under the particular circumstances, to prevent injuries or incidents in the workplace.

 In situations where there is not a clear way to control a hazard, or if legislation does not impose a limit or guideline, you should seek guidance from occupational health professionals such as an occupational hygienist or safety professional about what is "good practice" or "standard practice" when working in that situation.